Epic of Sundiata: Plot

 While living in the Mema kingdom, Sundiata began to grow "as strong as a lion", and he fought with the greatest general of the Mema people, Moussa Tounkara.
 Sundiata became such a great warrior to the degree that he was made heir to the Mema throne.
 However, Sogolon encouraged him to "fulfill his destiny" and return to Mali to become king.

 Meanwhile, Soumaoro Kanté, a historical leader of the Sosso people who rose to prominence after the demise of the Ghana Empire but who is portrayed in the epic as a cruel sorcerer king, attacked the Mandinka kingdom, causing Dankaran Toumani to take flight in fear.
 Before reaching Mali, Soumaoro had conquered nine kingdoms in the former Ghana Empire.
 The oppressed Mandinka people then sent for the exiled Sundiata.
 Forging a coalition of neighboring small kingdoms, Sundiata waged a war against the Sosso, finally Sundiata was later crowned with the title "Mansa," or "king of kings", as the first ruler of the Mali Empire.
 He soon set about organizing the nucleus of the empire, presenting the Gbara of nobles and notables at his coronation with an oral constitution known as the Kouroukan Fouga.
 His model for government would guide the empire into greatness.
-His exploits have even been compared to those of Alexander the Great by some griots.
+His exploits have even been compared to those of Alexander the Great by some jelis.